movementlabsxyz/movement-hack/book/src/week_1/Basic_move_syntax.md

 ```

 ## Resources, References, and Mutation
-- You can borrow a reference with `&`.
+- You can create a reference with `&`.
 - Reference
 - Global storage operators `move_to`, `move_from`, `borrow_global_mut`, `borrow_global`, and `exists` in Move enable reading from and writing to resources stored in the blockchain's global storage.
-- The acquires keyword is used to specify which resources a function acquires ownership of a resource during execution.
+- The `acquires` keyword is used to specify which resources a function acquires ownership of a resource during execution.
 ```rust
 module collection::collection {